 Traditional mortgage loans are expensive and labor intensive.
-Currently, the average mortgage takes 46 days to close, requires 30 separate touch points, and costs the lender between $2,000 and $2,500 to produce.
+Currently, the average mortgage takes 49 days to close and costs the lender $8,243 to originate.
 That’s a lot of time and money invested into a single loan.

-But digital mortgage technology is poised to disrupt that reality in a way that benefits both the borrower and the lender.
-By taking note of current trends, lenders can unlock greater potential––and greater profitability––in the digital mortgage marketplace.
+But digital mortgage technology is rapidly disrupting that reality in a way that benefits both the borrower and the lender.
+By taking note of current trends, lenders can unlock greater potential—and greater profitability—in the digital mortgage marketplace.

 What are digital mortgages, and why are they vital to lending?